-Actions for Current Reporting Period:
+Actions for Current Reporting Period: Actions Expected for Next Reporting Period:

 This report needs to reflect the present status (in percent complete) of the project when compared to the scoped tasks.
 This report needs to show all actions applicable to each reporting period and must be submitted no later than the last Tuesday of every month or as otherwise requested.